My history with photography

 Humility note and background:

-This page is new, as of early 2016, and is designed to give some perspective on my past experiences with photography, and the reasons why I'm shooting again, beginning in late 2015.
+This page is new, as of early 2016, and is designed to give some perspective on my past experiences with photography, and the reasons why I started shooting again, in late 2015.

 Although I've been away from SLR cameras for a few years, I'm not new to photography by any means.
 For a time/age reference, I was born in 1954.
 My first adventure into 35mm photography came when I left Air Force basic training in 1974, and wanted to shoot some nice photos while on leave at Christmas time.
 Until then, I had been using the then-common “snapshot” cameras that used very small negative film, like “110”-size cartridge cameras, and polaroids.
 So, I bought a rangefinder-type 35mm Nikon camera at the base exchange, before starting my trip home.
 The photo at the right here is the first 35mm photo I ever shot, while waiting for my flight at Chicago's O'Hare Airport.
 I didn't know the woman in the photo...
 She just struck me as beautiful, and also a bit sad, so I kept the camera pointed at her until she turned and looked at me, and then snapped the photo.
 It was this "compose and wait" concept that made the photo work, since she's the only one in this busy airport scene looking toward the camera.
 I was, and still am, quite pleased with the shot.